robert-s-hogan/rshogan-dev/content/blog/callback-queue-and-event-loop/index.md

 ---
 title: Callback Queue and Event Loop
 date: "2022-05-11T20:12:03.284Z"
-description: "This is a post of my understanding of JavaScript's runtime model based on an event loop and the order of processing events, and executing queued sub-tasks."
+description: "This is a post on my understanding of JavaScript's runtime model based on an event loop and the order of processing events, and executing queued sub-tasks."
 ---

 Here is the example function I used for this post [Callback Queue and Event Loop Original](./2022-05-11_rshogan-dev.pdf).